mohamed-zein/k8-beginners-course/unit06-k8s-concepts-pods-replicaSets-deployment/README.md

 ## Tips & Tricks
 ### IDEs
 * There are many IDEs that make working with YAML files easier.
-* Our prefered IDE is [vscode](https://code.visualstudio.com/) which is a free code editor that can be extended using free extensions.
+* Our prefered IDE is [VS Code](https://code.visualstudio.com/) which is a free code editor that can be extended using free extensions.

-### vscode Extensions
+### VS Code Extensions
 _vscode_ have a rich set extenstions that add many useful features.

 #### YAML